blackmagezeraf/blackmagezeraf.github.io/content/post/neovim-and-windows/index.md

 >Do not do what you love.
 Learn to love what you are doing.

-Overall live doesn't unfold the way you mostly think it should.
+Life doesn't unfold the way you planned think it should.

+The video that popped up in my feed was [this](https://www.youtube.com/watch?v=w7i4amO_zaE).
+Watching this video and looking at Primeagen moving FAST it was like a magic to me.